plogs/asopposedtowhat.com/content/posts/acknowledgment.md

 other European colonists.

-Given what we know of human nature in general, and Native American populations in particular, it likely that
+Given what we know of human nature in general, and Native American populations in particular, it's likely that
 'land appropriation' throughout history (from the Clovis culture thousands of years ago to modern tribes today -- even prior to European colonization, circa 1492), was likely violent and